Ipsedo/EvoMotion/README.md

 We will first try to reproduce the results of the article [Flexible Muscle-Based Locomotion for Bipedal Creatures](https://www.goatstream.com/research/papers/SA2013/SA2013.pdf).

 ### Done
 * CMA-ES and [COCO](https://github.com/numbbo/coco) benchmark work well.
+But is removed from this project (moved to `EvoMotion/old`)
 * RL environments with bullet and OpenGL/GLFW can be created (only cartpole is done for the moment)
-* DQN agent with libtorch is implemented but not functional...
+* DQN and DDPG agents with libtorch are implemented and functional

 ## Requirements
 This project requires multiple libraries.

-* Linear algebra stuff : LAPACK, BLAS, Boost and Armadillo

 * Physic engine stuff : Bullet